jonolt/mmusicc/README.rst

    :target: http://mmusicc.readthedocs.io/?badge=latest

 mmusicc is a lightweight audio file and metadata control and synchronization program to transfer the changes made in a master music library to a derived music library.
 New files or albums are converted using ffmpeg.
 When the file already exits, the metadata is compared und updated if it has changed.
 The individual tags and their processing can be freely selected by each user via a configuration file.
 There will be a simple Autofill future that can be used to fix small consistency errors, the rules will be editable in the config file (to be implemented).
 To Synchronize multiple folders at once, the folder structure, directory- and file-names must be identical at source and target, this should be given when this tool is used to one-way sync the master directory.
-Data can also be exported to or imported from a database (implemtation still very basic) e.g. for a metadata backup.
+Data can also be exported to or imported from a database (implementation still very basic) e.g. for a metadata backup.

 mmusicc shall not replace a metadata editor and only provides methods for automated syncing of large music libraries.